XRPLF/xrpl-dev-portal/content/reference-transaction-format.md

 _Requires the [PayChan Amendment](concept-amendments.html#paychan)._

-Claim XRP from a payment channel, adjust its expiration, or both.
+Claim XRP from a payment channel, adjust the payment channel's expiration, or both.
 This transaction can be used differently depending on the transaction sender's role in the specified channel:

 The **source address** of a channel can:

 - Send XRP from the channel to the destination with _or without_ a signed Claim.
 - Set the channel to expire as soon as the channel's `SettleDelay` has passed.
 - Clear a pending `Expiration` time.
-- Close a channel immediately if it has no XRP remaining in it.
+- Close a channel immediately, with or without processing a claim first.
+The source address cannot close the channel immediately if the channel has XRP remaining.

 The **destination address** of a channel can: